calvinsettachatgul/athena/javascript/readme.md

 *  Javascript is a client side language originally intended for providing dynamic functionality for websites.

-*  Nodejs made an appearance and interprets javascript to be be used server side as well.
+*  Nodejs made an subsequent appearance to interpret javascript to be be used server side as well.

 ##  Array filter function